WakiMak/trentent.github.io-forked/_posts/2014-08-15-appv-5-formatted-volume-allocation-size-matters.md

   </tr>
 </table>

-I would propose using 64KB allocation sizes for the AppV volume if possible (note, this only applies to fully mounted packages). Â There does appear to be some benefit to using larger allocation sizes, one of the main ones is the properties of the PackageInstallationRoot now reflects more accurately the actual consumed filesystem on Windows 2008 / Windows 7. Â Another is there is a speed improvement around the 4KB allocation size then minor increases afterwards.
+I would propose using 64KB allocation sizes for the AppV volume if possible (note, this only applies to fully mounted packages).
+There does appear to be some benefit to using larger allocation sizes, one of the main ones is the properties of the PackageInstallationRoot now reflects more accurately the actual consumed filesystem on Windows 2008 / Windows 7.
+Another is there is a speed improvement around the 4KB allocation size then minor increases afterwards.

 <!-- AddThis Advanced Settings generic via filter on the_content -->